DouglasPearless/jetbot/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-135919510-1/jetbot/README?pixel)](https://github.com/igrigorik/ga-beacon)

 Updated: added a bracket "LCD_Bracket.stl" for a generic 0.96" 128X64 OLED LCD LED Display Module For Arduino and also adds a [USB-C PD Buddy Sink](https://hackaday.io/project/20424-pd-buddy-sink).
+The two are independent so you can just add the LCD, or the PD Buddy or both.

 <img src="images/LCD_bracket.jpg">